Sensoryomics

 We make the data sets on this site available for all to use.
 Our goals are to provide open access to data sets for our colleagues and interested scientists in adjacent fields.
 This will encourage rigor, reproducibility and collaboration across multiple disciplines.
 Additionally, we desire to encourage the public to browse our resources and explore our data.
 The discoveries we have made belong to all of us and here we present them.

 The below data sets and visualizations are created in R Shiny using a variety of packages.
 They contain our analysis on various tissues such as the human dorsal root ganglion (hDRG) and some comparisons with animal models.
-We are working on updating our github with the full set of packages we use and instruction manuals.
+We are working on updating our GitHub with the full set of packages we use and instruction manuals.
 If you have questions you can email us at caps@utdallas.edu.

 Sensoryomics Resources